 These Financial Statements have been prepared in accordance with the provisions of the Governing Document and the Financial Markets Conduct ("FMC") Act 2013 and in accordance with Generally Accepted Accounting Practice in New Zealand ("GAAP").
-Financial Reporting Standards ("NZ IFRS") and other applicable Financial Reporting Standards, as appropriate to for-profit entities.
+They comply with New Zealand equivalents to International Financial Reporting Standards ("NZ IFRS") and other applicable Financial Reporting Standards, as appropriate to for-profit entities.
 The Financial Statements also comply with International Financial Reporting Standards ("IFRS").